 Illinois REALTORS® operate under the REALTOR® Code of Ethics which outlines standards of professional practice.
 If a dispute arises with a REALTOR® regarding several provisions of the Code, complaints may be filed for review by a panel of Illinois REALTORS® members which specializes in ethical standards.
 The complaints, which can be filed anonymously, can come from REALTORS® or REALTORS®’ clients.

 Illinois REALTORS®’ experts help you to avoid ethical pitfalls and share best practices as part of an ongoing commitment to training members.
 Find videos on professional standards, mediation, arbitration and social media, plus an advertising dos and don’ts guide.

 Members of the National Association of REALTORS® (and Illinois REALTORS®) must successfully complete a 2.5-hour course in ethics, an element of NAR’s Code of Ethics.
-The policy requires that REALTORS® take ethics training within given four-year cycles and continue to update their education in successive four-year periods thereafter.
+Learn about the Code of Ethics requirements and training options.